tdorssers/TeslaPy/README.md

 or on Ubuntu as follows:

-`sudo apt-get install python-requests-oauthlib python-geopy`
+`sudo apt-get install python3-requests-oauthlib python3-geopy`

 Copy directory *teslapy* and files *cli.py*, *menu.py* and *gui.py* to your machine and run *cli.py*, *menu.py* or *gui.py* to get started.